 Do not use regular detergent even if it says “Scent Free” because in many cases the manufacturing companies use chemical masking agents to cover up the chemical smells used in their products.

-Clean the body and wash your hair in fragrance free castile soap like this one or like this one found at Walmart.
+Clean the body and wash your hair with fragrance-free castile soap like this one or like this one found at Walmart.
 Do not use any of your shampoos, conditioner, hair styling creams, moose, leave in conditioners or detanglers in your hair.
 You can also use Dr. Bronner’s liquid or bar soaps, True Body Unscented Soap or Kiss My Face Fragrance-Free Soap bars.
-For a list of fragrance free products please click here.
+Remember to ask the person what they can tolerate as some people may be OK with using a glycerin based soap that is readily available at most stores for under one dollar.
+For a list of fragrance-free products please click here.

 Moisturizing Conditioning & Deodorant